bjpeixoto/fantasypunk/03-basic-moves.md

 ## Struggle

-When you **struggle** **to avoid badness**, tell the party and the GM what consequence you intend to lessen or avoid, and agree with the others how it should happen.
-Then erase an item from your Baggage.
+When you **struggle to avoid badness**, tell the party and the GM what consequence you intend to lessen or avoid, and agree with the others how it should happen.
+Then give up an item from your Baggage.

 ## Push Your Luck